Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 #### iii) [Momentum](https://www.cs.toronto.edu/~fritz/absps/momentum.pdf) [Sutskever et al., 2013]

 Gradient descent is very important to train deep neural network.
 But, conventional GD is easily stuck in local optimum.
 So, There are many gradient descent optimization algorithm to address it.
 Recently, SGD is commonly used and enough to train deep learning model with momentum.
 The momentum helps to converge better by preventing stuck to local optima when gradient descent.
-Therefore, we use momentum with cosine annealing function as a optimizer.
+Therefore, we add momentum with SGD optimizer.

 ## 5. Pruning